 Where is Japan’s winter?

 In order to ‘experience’ some serious snow, we would have to drive to the northern part of Honshu or to Hokkaido.
-So why not combine the wish for walking on meters-deep snow with the snow festival?
+So why not combine the wish for walking on meters-deep snow with the famous Sapporo Snow Festival?

 A police officer walked up to us during the first afternoon, inquiring if this was our first visit.
 Since this was the case he informed us of three things: